avijitliberty/honeycomb/content/post/vagrant/index.md

 ```

 We could be creating multiple VMs potentially via vagrant and we would want them to communicate with each other.
 In order to do that we would need to connect the VMs to a **host-only** network.
+Read about different networking options in this other post [VirtualBox Networking](/cheatsheets/virtualbox/networking/).

 With the default VirtualBox installation a host-only network should get created automatically.
 We would need to verify one exists or else create one like so: